More and more people are discovering the benefits of cleansing their auras with baths.

 Candles without color are best for aura cleansing.
 If you want to set the intention of manifesting love or money, then you can buy colored beeswax or soy candles to help with this.
 Burn these shortly after using a natural candle to cleanse your aura.

-Once your bath is ready and your candle has been lit, you might want to set the intention for your bath to cleanse your aura completely of any negative energies and when drawing the bath, visualize those energies being washed away and transmuted into loving energies as they go down the drain.
+Once your bath is ready and your candle has been lit, you might want to set the intention for your bath to cleanse your aura completely of any negative energies and when emptying the bath, visualize those energies being washed away as they go down the drain.

 Use Positive Affirmations